nusco/narjillos/backlog.md

 ###Lab Technician

 * Serialize ancestry and experiment together in one file, not two separate files °°
-* Enable passing entire id to Lab instead of just the experiment seed °
 * Automatically purge experiment temp file °
 * Automatically recover missing experiment from temp file °
 * "--serious" option to start with persistence, ancestry, and learge heap